liyong31/lisa/README.md

 	]
 }
 ```
+The meaning of each item in the JSON file is as follows:

+* *description* gives optional information about the specification
-We note that here the *semantics* of the output strategy can also be a *moore* machine and the strategy *type* can be *good-enough* rather than a winning strategy.
+* *semantics* indicates whether the output strategy is a *mealy* machine or a *moore* machine
+* *type* specifies whether a *winning* strategy or a *good-enough* strategy is desired
+* *input*, *output* and *assumptions* as usual specify the input, output and unobservable variables, respectively
+* *assumptions* and *guarantees* give the specification formulas as usual

 Command line usage
 =======